cs-4241-2023/a1-gettingstarted/README.md

 1. Aligned content with: `<div class="container">`
     - I put all the content in a div to vertically and horizontally align it.
 2. Added horizontal lines: `<hr>`
-    - I added horizontal lines to make the page more stylish and compact
+    - I added horizontal lines to make the page more stylish and compact.
 3. Divs to create cursor: `<div class="cursor-dot">` and `<div class="cursor-outline">`
     - From description above, I had to add two divs in the HTML for the dot and outline of the cursor.